Klipper3d/klipper/docs/Measuring_Resonances.md

 It is advised to start with 1 probe point, in the middle of the print bed, slightly above it.

+#### Configure MPU-9250/MPU-6050/MPU-6500 With RPi

-For the MPU-9250, make sure the Linux I2C driver is enabled and the baud rate is set to 400000 (see [Enabling I2C](RPi_microcontroller.md#optional-enabling-i2c) section for more details).
+Make sure the Linux I2C driver is enabled and the baud rate is set to 400000 (see [Enabling I2C](RPi_microcontroller.md#optional-enabling-i2c) section for more details).
 Then, add the following to the printer.cfg:

 ```
 [mcu rpi]
 serial: /tmp/klipper_host_mcu